 - Job owner: This can be the user who "owns" the overall job completion, or the user to whom you assigned the first task.

 - Notify these users: Add users who should get notifications as this job progresses.
+Users on this list will be able to follow this job on their tracked jobs list.

 - Job start and due dates: Use the date picker to select the begin and end dates.